SwiftERM Hyper-personalisation for ecommerce email marketing

 Red

-• Aragonez/aragonês – known as tinta roriz in northern Portugal (and tempranillo in Spain), this is one of the principal Douro grapes prized for its rich tannins and aromatic, raspberry, red-fruit flavour.
+• Aragonez/aragonês – known as Tinta Roriz in northern Portugal (and tempranillo in Spain), this is one of the principal Douro grapes prized for its rich tannins and aromatic, raspberry, red-fruit flavour.

-• Alfrocheiro – though not especially widely planted, this is a very promising variety beloved of winemakers for its deep-coloured, well-balanced wines, but not liked by vine growers due to its susceptibility to rot.
+• Alfrocheiro – though not especially widely planted, this is a very promising variety beloved by winemakers for its deep-coloured, well-balanced wines, but not liked by vine growers due to its susceptibility to rot.

 • Baga – mainly grown in Bairrada but found also in Dão this late-ripening variety can make lean tannic reds but in the right hands, dense reds with bright cherry fruit are made which are capable of long ageing.
-Also used for the base for sparkling wine.
+Also used as the base for sparkling wine.

 • Castelão – one of the most widely planted varieties, particularly in the south where it is often called periquita, making fleshy, fruity, sometimes gamey reds for short or long-term keeping.

-• Touriga nacional – the backbone of many Ports and now appreciated for the quality of its red wines too.
-Small grapes give a high concentration of colour, extract, sweetness, and aroma, which can make it ideal for longer term ageing.
+• Touriga Nacional – the backbone of many Ports and now appreciated for the quality of its red wines too.
+Small grapes give a high concentration of colour, extract, sweetness, and aroma, which can make it ideal for longer-term ageing.

 • Trincadeira – one of the most widespread varieties making flavourful, dry reds with blackcurrant fruit flavours and herbaceous, floral aromas.

-Selections to suit each individual’s personal taste
+Selections to suit each individual’s taste

 Retailers, to maximise their returns, must ensure that the wine offered is of specific interest to each individual.
 This is impossible to do manually.
 You can’t do it for several thousand people, let alone tens of thousands.

 You have had to do nothing, as it is completely autonomous, and the world’s leading research companies all agree it delivers the highest return in wine ecommerce marketing.
-Take a free trial of PPS software today, and give your customers what they want every time.
+Take a free trial of hyper-personalisation software today, and give your customers what they want every time.

 Share :